 INTRAC has been supporting the development of civil society organisations across countries of the Middle East and North Africa (MENA) for over 20 years.

-We have a dedicated team focusing on MENA, and have a growing network of experts located within the region.
+We have staff focusing on MENA, and have a growing network of experts located within the region.
 We combine international expertise and knowledge in our core areas with strong linguistic, cultural and social knowledge of the region.

 INTRAC’s emphasis is on strengthening the quality of capacity development support for civil society and giving people access to innovative approaches and best practice that can strengthen the sustained and long-term impact of local organisations.

 - Advice and design of capacity development programmes for civil society.

 - Developing the skills of civil society actors to carry out evidence-informed programming and advocacy including use of theories of change and action research.